 Explanation of the legalities surrounding Mopeds

 A Moped, by law, is a geared or automatic bike that does not have an engine size larger than 49cc (often called a 50) and cannot do more than 28mph.
 Mopeds sold pre-2003 were capable of 30mph and are no longer strictly mopeds since the 19th January 2013 when the 3rd EU Driving Licence Directive was introduced; you will see this as category “P” on your driving licence.
 A moped must weigh less than 250kg.

 When you are 16 you can ride a moped.
-When you pass a UK car test then you automatically get given a full moped licence (shown as category "AM" on your licence. on older licences this will show as category "P").
+When you pass a UK car test then you automatically get given a full moped licence (shown as category “AM” on your licence.
+On older licences this will show as category “P”).
 This means that you can ride a moped without L-plates and you can take a passenger.
-However, if you have only passed your car licence since February 2001 then you will have to first complete a CBT course.
+However, if you only passed your car licence after February 2001 then you will have to first complete a CBT course.
 However, you will only need to do this once as a CBT certificate will last the life of your full car licence for riding a moped.

 1/.
 If I put a race can on my moped and it now does 45mph what does that mean?